abhaydubey93/Filmy/README.md

 information about the input given by the user.

-If you wanna see the working setup, it's in the publish folder, you can direct go to setup, if it gives you an error mount the iso included and then install it.
+If you wanna see the working setup, it's in the publish folder, you can direct go to setup.